zackjewell/zjnety/_src/index.md

 pageClass: home
 layout: base.njk
 subhed: "I am a Web Designer and Front-end Developer."
-lede: "Designer, Developer, Coffee drinker, and some other stuff"
+lede: "Designer, Developer, Coffee Drinker, and some other stuff"
 ---